it-praktyk/PowerShell-Random-Works/README.md

 next Niklas Akerlund at 28-06-2013 on his webpage published improved version http://vniklas.djungeln.se/2013/06/28/hotfix-and-updates-check-of-hyper-v-and-cluster-with-powershell/

-Please update if some contribution on this list are missed.
+Please update if some contributions on this list are missed.

 Sources for updates and hotfixes